SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 \end{align*}
 $$

-Notice, that the first and last terms are $n-$unions, thus the inductive hypothesis holds:
+Notice that the first and last terms are $n-$unions, thus the inductive hypothesis holds:

 $$